DaveRoppo/Cyber-Security/Labs/Metasploitable Vulnerable Machine (Ethical Hacking Homelab)/README.md

 #### 9) From the VirtualBox home screen, Select the Green "Start" icon and Metasploitable will begin installing; Once finished, you will be greeted with a login screen

 ![](meta10.jpg)
-#### 10) Click "Enable Adapter & In the dropdown next to "Attached to:", Select "Bridged Adapter"; In the "Name" dropdown, Select your adapter (This will result in the VM being on your local network)